- https://www.ifcmarkets.com Trading

 Pending order execution policy is applied to OCO orders.

 Activated order is a pending order that is set when the price reaches the level of activation.
 Pending order execution policy is applied to activated orders.
+On MetaTrader 5 platform, the activated orders are called Buy Stop Limit and Sell Stop Limit.

 Trailing Stop Mode